rubenhortas/rubenhortas.github.io/_posts/2025-06-14-migrate-iptables-nftables.md

 ﻿---
 title: Migrate from iptables to nftables.
-Boost your linux firewall performance.
+Boost your linux firewall performance
 date: 2025-06-14 00:00:01 +0000
 categories: [hardening, firewall]
 tags: [hardening, firewall, iptables, nftables]
 ---

 Learn the essential steps to migrate your linux firewall configurations from iptables to nftables.
-This guide covers syntax, commands, best practices for a smooth transition and offers a good starting point.
+This guide covers syntax, commands, best practices for a smooth transition and offers a good set of essential rules.

-# Why?
+## Why?

-A while back, due to some changes in my home networks, I decided to harden my systems by [implementing firewalls with iptables](https://rubenhortas.github.io/posts/iptables-starting-point/).
+A while back, due to some changes in my home networks, I decided to harden my systems by implementing firewalls with iptables: [iptables essential rules.
+A starting point to protect your computer](https://rubenhortas.github.io/posts/iptables-essential-rules/).
 And, to this day, I'm still very happy with the results.
 However, as everything changes and evolves, the currently recommended firewall is nftables.
 So I decided to upgrade myself, my systems, and migrate the firewalls to nftables.

-# What is nftables?
+## What is nftables?

+nftables is developed by Netfilter, the same organization that currently maintains iptables.

 nftables is a subsystem of the Linux kernel that provides filtering and classification of network packets/datagrams/frames.

-nftables is developed by Netfilter, the same organization that currently maintains iptables.

 nftables was first publicly presented at Netfilter Workshop 2008 by Patrick McHardy from the Netfilter Core Team.
 The first preview release of kernel and userspace implementation was given in March 2009.